maciejhirsz/logos/book/src/attributes/logos.md

 `ErrorType` must implement the `Default` trait because invalid tokens, i.e., literals that do not match any variant, will produce `Err(ErrorType::default())`.

-For example, here is an example using a custom error type:
+Here is an example using a custom error type:

 ```rust,no_run,noplayground
 {{#include ../../../examples/custom_error.rs:all}}